MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/SocialButtons/Configuration/ASP.NET_MVC.md

 ﻿
 Populate the `SocialButtons` model:

-	var socialButtonsModel = new SocialButtonsModel
+	var model = new SocialButtonsModel
     {
         SocialNetworks = new List<SocialNetworks>
 						{